libapps/libapps-mirror/nassh/doc/chromeos-crosh.md

 ## The "crosh" shell

    Chrome OS comes with a small set of command line commands accessible from the "crosh" shell.
-You can open a new crosh instance with the Ctrl-Alt-T key sequence.
+You can open a new crosh instance with the Ctrl+Alt+T key sequence.

    The crosh commands are intended to be used for troubleshooting Chrome OS.
    Because it is not intended for frequent use, the crosh shell does not have an associated icon in the app launcher.
-The only way to get to it is via the Ctrl-Alt-T sequence.
+The only way to get to it is via the Ctrl+Alt+T sequence.

    You do not need to install any additional applications to access crosh.
    This is critical for debugging network connectivity issues.
 It also means